RonGuymon/PCard/README.md

 # PCard
-This is a repository for the PCard Case
+This is a repository for the PCard Case.